 Some drives contain an optional voltage converter that develops a -5 V output from the -12 V input.
-This option uses a special fan bracket mounted over the I/O board.
-The fan bracket supports a cooling fan, a BXSX voltage converter assembly, and an EWTX connector adapter board.
-The connector adapter board plugs into control board connector J15(B).
+This option includes a voltage converter assembly and a connector adapter board that plugs into the control board connector J15(B).

 The operator panel and status/control panel are options that mount to the front panel.
 With either panel, the operator switches and indicators are accessible through an opening in the front panel insert.
 The status/control panel has a maintenance keyboard and display in addition to the switches and indicators found on the simpler operator panel.
 These unique features of the status/control panel are accessed by removing the front panel insert.